yalzxo/videdu.ai/README.md

 **Q: How do I get my Gemini API key?**
 A: Sign up on Google AI’s Gemini API portal and generate a key.

+**My Contribution**

+Worked on building the AI-driven content generation pipeline using Google Gemini API for script generation Integrated Manim and gTTS for video creation with animations and narration Contributed to developing the Streamlit-based interface and overall system integration